samluescher/django-media-tree/doc/extending.rst

 Getting started
 ---------------

-The first step is to create a Django application that serves as the container of our new extender classes.
+The first step is to create a Django application that serves as the container for our new extender classes.
 You can do this as usual on the command line:

 .. code-block:: none